 The Finnish legislation for universities and universities of applied sciences contain provisions which oblige HEIs to participate in external evaluation of their activities and quality systems.
 Quality audits of higher education institutions covering all basic duties of the HEIs have been conducted in Finland since 2005.
 FINEEC audits are carried out in Finnish, Swedish and English.

 Enhancement-led evaluation is the main guiding principle in FINEEC’s audits.
 The goal of enhancement-led evaluation is to involve staff, students and stakeholders of the HEI in recognising strengths, good practices and development areas in the HEI’s operations.
 The aim is also to support HEIs in achieving their own objectives, thus creating a premise for the continuous development of HEIs.

 The third cycle of quality audits (2018-2024) is underway in Finland.
-The functionality and effectiveness of the quality system of the HEI is assessed in the audit.
 The focus of the audit is on the procedures used by the HEI to maintain and enhance the quality of its operations.

 HEIs that pass the audit receive a Quality Label, which is valid for six years.
 Finnish higher education institutions with a valid quality label are listed in FINEEC’s audit register.

 Project descriptions of ongoing audits: 3rd cycle audits and 2nd cycle audits

 Thematic evaluations support decision-making and development of education